32Bites/Western-Native-FIXED/README.md

 Just `cd` into the Western folder with the compiled binary, then just type:  `./Western *Whatever you put*`

 ## Credit
-* 32Bites for making the original script
+* 32Bites for making the original script, and doing a bit of patching up stuff.
-* Merculous for compiling and refactoring original script into a C++ file
+* Merculous for compiling and refactoring original script into a C++ file.
-* Axi0mX for ipwndfu
+* Axi0mX for ipwndfu.
-* planetbeing for XPwn
+* planetbeing for XPwn.
-* Dingdongding30 on Reddit for some tips :P
+* Dingdongding30 on Reddit for some tips :P.

 ## Using verbose NOR dumps..

 Since certain versions of the NOR dumps are not all compatible with specific iOS versions, when flashing the custom NOR dump, ipwndfu backs up your original NOR.
 This is because not all dumps are cross-compatible which means if you're stuck in a boot-loop, just flash your backed up NOR dump to get rid of the boot-loop.

+This is VERY useful if your using other people's NOR.